Stathis212/ngCocktails/README.md

 # Intro

-This project is using the 'TheCocktailDB' api in order to fetch & present a list with all the Cocktails available in the api.
+This project is using the 'TheCocktailDB' api in order to fetch & present a list with all the Cocktails available.
 Each Cocktail item is selectable and a new page will open presenting further details like ingredients, instructions etc.

 ## Functionalities

-Theme toggling is supported for light-dark theme switch at the top right of the header.
+- Theme toggling is supported for light-dark theme switch at the top right of the header.
-Clicking on the logo will return to Home page.
+-Clicking on the logo will return to Home page.
-Pagination for the list results is added at the bottom of the page.
+-Pagination for the list results is added at the bottom of the page.
-At details page, instructions language can be changed to each one available.
+- At details page, instructions language can be changed to each one available.

 ## Implementation